citp/privacy-policy-historical/p/pi/pic/pictage.com.md

 #### Why did you receive an e-mail from us?

-If you received an e-mail from Pictage, (a) your e-mail address is either listed with us as someone who has willingly shared this address for the purpose of receiving information in the future ("opt-in"), or (b) you have registered or purchased, or otherwise have an existing relationship with us.
-We respect your time and attention by monitoring the frequency of our mailings.
+You will receive an e-mail from Pictage if, (a) your e-mail address is either listed with us as someone who has willingly shared this address for the purpose of receiving information in the future ("opt-in"), or (b) you have registered or purchased, or otherwise have an existing relationship with us.

 #### How can you stop receiving e-mail from us?

 Each e-mail sent contains an easy, automated way for you to cease receiving e-mail from Pictage.
 If you wish to do this, simply follow the instructions at the end of any e-mail.
 Please note that requests to be removed from an e-mail distribution list can take up to 7 business days.

 If you have received unwanted, unsolicited e-mail sent via this system or purporting to be sent via this system, please forward a copy of that e-mail with your comments to [help@pictage.com](mailto:help@pictage.com) for review.
+We respect your time and attention by monitoring the frequency of our mailings.

 #### Are my pictures available for public viewing?